Calistic/School_Disctrict_Analysis/README.md

 - The % Passing Reading decreases for Thomas High School: 97.31 -> 97.02

 - The % Overall Passing for Thomas High School drecreases: 95.29 -> 95.10
+  - Note: I did not count the 9th graders in the formula (I did not count NaNs as fails)
   - Note: I kept the (inaccurate) formula from the lesson

 How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?
 - Thomas High School drops in % Overall disctrict ranking: 2nd Best -> 5th Best.
 This is the most noticeable affect.